einbahnstrasse/Goldford-ENT3320/schedule.markdown

 ---

 # Schedule
-_This page will be updated each week with example patches, links to new resources, and occasional ASSIGNMENTS._
+_This page will be updated frequently with example patches, links to new resources, video tutorials, and occasionally new or altered ASSIGNMENTS.
+Our schedule follows the [CityTech Spring 2022 Schedule](https://www.citytech.cuny.edu/registrar/docs/spring_2022.pdf){:target="_blank"}.
+The following topics and their precise order may change.
+Check here for updates!_
-_Check back frequently!_

 * * *

-### Week 1: January 27th & 29th
+### Week 1: February 1st
 #### Orientations, Introduction to the _bach_ Library, and Review of poly~
 ##### Start-of-Semester Business
 * [Personal Info Form DUE NOW!](https://forms.gle/ZCrtqVX8SvHbbXPD6)